 When the dust settles, what you’re left with is water and sodium acetate.
 In other words, glorified seawater.
 Not the be-all, end-all cleaning solution.

-Vinegar is awesome at breaking down mineral deposits and when combined with lemon juice – disinfection.
+White vinegar is awesome at breaking down mineral deposits and when combined with lemon juice – disinfection.
 So both compounds have their uses.
 One question remains – does it ever make sense to mix them?

 When you pour a bit of white vinegar on baking soda, you unleash a chemical reaction.
 One of the things that happen during that chemical reaction (and the reason for all the fizzing) is carbon dioxide escaping the scene.

 The fizzing is actually pretty useful for loosening dirt and grime.
 That’s the way you should use this mixture – directly on the surface.
-While it’s bubbling, the mixture is still slightly basic, so this should add to effectiveness against grease.
+While it’s bubbling, the mixture is still slightly basic, so this should add to the effectiveness against grease.